LoD Rapid Fire Demon Hunter BiS Gear, Gems, and Paragon Points

 Introduced in Season 4, Bane of the Stricken occupies a firm spot in your jewelry sockets during highest end progression.
 Building up your damage multiplicatively in prolonged fights and with a level 25 bonus specifically targeting Rift Guardians, this gem is designed to assist AoE heavy builds in 1v1 combat.

 Your final slot is best occupied by the Legacy of Dreams legendary gem, which provides a scaling bonus for each legendary item equipped, as long as you have no set bonuses equipped.
 This bonus is multiplied for Ancient or Primal quality items, and when the gem is maxed out, it matches the Legacy of Nightmares ( The Wailing Host and Litany of the Undaunted rings) set bonus.
 This potent bonus allows you to play around with all your gear slots for synergistic legendary powers at the cost of a gem slot.
+In the older LoN setup, this socket would be occupied by Pain Enhancer.

 When it comes to gear gems, you will start out progression by slotting the highest available level of Emeralds in the chest and pants sockets.
 Ideally, these will all be Flawless Royal Emeralds as soon as possible.
 As you grow in Paragon (bulking up Dexterity in the Core section) and aim for higher tier and more dangerous GRs, you will transition those gems into the defensive Flawless Royal Diamond.
 There is no specific breakpoint where you do that; the rule of thumb is to make the change as soon as you feel the lack of toughness impede your progress.
 Since you are chasing a specific CDR breakpoint, slot a Flawless Royal Diamond in your helm.
 In your weapon, use a Flawless Royal Emerald for the Crit Damage boost.